Aria2742/PriceCalc/README.md

 For those curious: Item.java is the class that does all the heavy lifting for price calculations, saving/loading the item set, and so forth.
 Engine.java runs the program by getting the user input and using the input to call different methods inside Item.java.

 NOTE: This program is very picky and typos will cause it to think it is a new item.
 All item names must be spelled consistently (i.e. referring to certus quartz as "certus" means you must type "certus" for the program to recognize it.)

+**If the program throws any errors or you find a bug, please let me know what happened and copy the program output so I can trace it back and test it myself.
+This code is still a work in progress and I'm sure I missed multiple errors that the program will need to handle.**